ebinezarlm/yeshiva_lms/replit.md

 ## Overview

-This is a productivity-focused video management dashboard designed for educational content creators.
+This is a production-ready video management dashboard designed for educational content creators.
 The application allows tutors to upload, organize, and manage their tutorial videos through an intuitive Material Design-inspired interface.
-It provides a streamlined workflow for adding video metadata (title, description, URL, category) and displays videos in a responsive grid layout with delete functionality.
+It provides a streamlined workflow for adding video metadata (title, description, URL, category) and displays videos in a responsive grid layout with full CRUD operations.

-The system is built as a full-stack TypeScript application with a React frontend and Express backend, utilizing in-memory storage with schema validation for data integrity.
+The system is built as a full-stack TypeScript application with a React frontend and Express backend, utilizing PostgreSQL for persistent data storage with schema validation for data integrity.

 ## User Preferences